• Skip to primary navigation

 Sure!
 It won't be exactly the same as the cocktail version, but making this a mocktail is fairly simple.

 First, find some bourbon-flavored coffee.
-How easy this coffee is to find will depend on where you live, but we often find bourbon coffee at bourbon distilleries in the gift shop.
+How easy this is to find will depend on where you live, but we often find it at distillery gift shops.

 Packages of James E Pepper coffee aged in whiskey barrels.

-Next, follow the recipe directions as written, but swapping unflavored coffee for bourbon coffee and omitting the bourbon and liqueur.
+Next, follow the recipe directions as written, but swap out the unflavored coffee for bourbon coffee and omit the bourbon and liqueur.

 This Kentucky Bourbon Coffee is a Southern take on an Irish coffee, and is the perfect drink to keep you warm this winter.
 This caffeinated cocktail is made with freshly brewed coffee, coffee liqueur, bourbon, and cream.